robertziel/credential_stuffing_detection_app/README.md

 1 000 | 400.36
 10 000 | 396.71

+#### Slowest areas analysis:

+Best way to detect slowest queries in app is to use services like Scout or New Relic.
+But we can clearly theoretically we can expect some parts to be slow and that some day they need to be improved as traffic grows.

+* ***Address*** is the first element searched in database.
+As far as traffic is low (and we have below 10 million rows in table) it should not be an issue.
+As records are searched by ***ip***, index should be changed to `inet_ops`.

+* ***Event*** is currently mainly searched by index in foreign_key address_id and it's name.
+One address probably never has many events but to improve seach we may compbine index consisting address_id and name

+* ***Email*** this table may grow quickly and cause performance issues in the future.
+First of all we should add index for ***event_id, last_detected_at*** and ***event_id, value***.
+Secondly, we should consider removing old data if no longer are necessary.

+* ***Request*** this table is the biggest issue in the app as it grows constantly with traffic and it grows more than any other table.
+As in email table we should consider adding index ***event_id, detected_at*** and deleting old data.

+* In case of banned address we should consider not saving any further data about it's requests.

 ## Constants

 Following constants can be set by adding them to `.env` or `.env.docker`